KULeuven-Diepenbeek/osc-course/OS/content/chap1.md

 Of course the C program can be written more dense.
 But, in the end, there is not too much difference between both pieces of code.

 ## 8-bit Timer
 One component that is in almost every microcontroller is a Timer.
 This timer can be used for many things: stopwatch, wave generation, timing, ...
 The block diagram of an 8-bit counter in the Arduino is shown here.
-There are 2 such countair (0 and 1) available.
+There are 2 such counters (1 and 2) available.

 <center><img src="/img/0x_12.png" alt="Block Diagram of an 8-bit counter in the Arduino microcontroller"/></center>